NhgrtPlayer/elo_ranking_test/README.md

 The elo will change based on wins and defeat with a graphical interface.

 All of the players are saved in a Double-Circular Buffer.

+If you download the source, just use the 'make' rule and you're good